Jecheon station

 Jecheon station is a railway station in the city of Jecheon.
 It is on the Jungang Line and the Taebaek Line.
 This station is also served by all Chungbuk Line passenger services.
+Currently, passenger trains stop 56 weekdays and 58 holidays, and cargo transportation such as cement in Danyang and Yeongwol and coal in Taebaek accounts for a large proportion.